Test logging plugin used to retrieve more detailed test logs.

 Aspect: How the listing is handled

-The SearchAnimalCommand is a command designed to search for animals in the animal catalog.
+SearchAnimalCommand FeatureThe SearchAnimalCommand is a command designed to search for animals in the animal catalog.
 It takes in at least one prefix as an argument.

 Here's a brief outline of its operations and attributes:

-• SearchAnimalCommandParser#parse(String args) — Parses the user input to create a SearchAnimalCommand object with the given predicates based on the prefixes.
+SearchAnimalCommandParser#parse(String args) — Parses the user input to create a SearchAnimalCommand object with the given predicates based on the prefixes.SearchAnimalCommand#execute(AnimalModel model) — Executes the command to filter animals in the animal catalog based on the predicate.Given below is an example usage scenario of the SearchAnimalCommand:

-Refer to ListAnimalCommand for the sequence diagrams of the model component of SearchAnimalCommand as they are largely similar, except for the predicate passed into updateFilteredAnimalList.
+search command with the prefixes of the attributes to be searched.
+For instance, search b/Poodle would search for animals of breed Poodle.CommandException.
+Otherwise, it retrieves the animals that match the valid prefixes, and returns a successful command result.ListAnimalCommand for the sequence diagrams of the model component of SearchAnimalCommand as they are largely similar, except for the predicate passed into updateFilteredAnimalList.

 Aspect: How the search is handled

-The AddTaskCommand is a specific command designed to add a task to the task list of an animal.
+AddTaskCommand FeatureThe AddTaskCommand is a specific command designed to add a task to the task list of an animal.
 It identifies the animal to be selected based on its index in the current animal list.

 Here's a brief outline of its operations and attributes:

-2. The user decides to add a task to a specified animal and executes the addtask command, providing the index of the specified animal and a task description of "Feed dog".
-For instance, addtask 3 Feed dog will add the task with task description "Feed dog" to the third animal in the list.
+find command.addtask command, providing the index of the specified animal and a task description of "Feed dog".
+For instance, addtask 3 Feed dog will add the task with task description "Feed dog" to the third animal in the list.CommandException.
+Otherwise, it retrieves the animal corresponding to the index, adds the task to the task list of that animal, and returns a successful command result.The following sequence diagram shows how the AddTaskCommand works:

-Refer to AddAnimalCommand for the sequence diagrams of the logic and model components of AddTaskCommand as they are largely similar.
+AddAnimalCommand for the sequence diagrams of the logic and model components of AddTaskCommand as they are largely similar.

 Aspect: Multiplicity of tasks to be added and animals to be modified

-The DeleteTaskCommand is a specific command designed to delete a task to the task list of an animal.
+addtask command multiple times to add multiple tasks.DeleteTaskCommand FeatureThe DeleteTaskCommand is a specific command designed to delete a task to the task list of an animal.
 It identifies the animal to be selected based on its index in the current animal list and the task to be deleted based on its index in the task list of the selected animal.

 Here's a brief outline of its operations and attributes:

-2. The user decides to delete a task of a specified animal and executes the deletetask command, providing the index of the specified animal and the index of the task to be deleted.
-For instance, deletetask 3 1 will delete the first task in the task list of the third animal in the displayed animal list.
+find command.deletetask command, providing the index of the specified animal and the index of the task to be deleted.
+For instance, deletetask 3 1 will delete the first task in the task list of the third animal in the displayed animal list.CommandException.
+Otherwise, it retrieves the animal corresponding to the animal index, deletes the task corresponding to the task index of the task list of that animal, and returns a successful command result.AddAnimalCommand for the sequence diagrams of the logic and model components of DeleteTaskCommand as they are largely similar.

 Aspect: Multiplicity of tasks to be deleted and animals to be modified

-The MarkTaskCommand is a command designed to mark task(s) as done for an animal in the animal catalog.
 The UnmarkTaskCommand is a command designed to mark task(s) as uncompleted for an animal in the animal catalog.

 Both commands take in one animal index and at least one task index as arguments.